 - Have reached the catastrophic coverage stage of Part D prescription benefit coverage in the current calendar year

-The MTM program helps members get the most from their medications by:
+The MTM Program helps members get the most out of their medications by:

 - Preventing or reducing drug-related risks